 Students wishing to file a complaint related to the accreditation standards and procedures should make these complaints in writing to the DPT Program Director.
 To obtain the materials necessary for submitting a complaint, contact the APTA Accreditation Department at (703) 706-3245 or at accreditation@apta.org.
-Complaints will ordinarily be reviewed at the next meeting regularly scheduled CAPTE meeting.
+Complaints will ordinarily be reviewed at the next regularly scheduled CAPTE meeting.
+Additional information can be found here.